 AREAS OF EXPERTISE

-- Non – Food Items/core relief items distribution: The distribution of NFIs is therefore an important activity in the emergency phase.
-Providing NFIs supports the dignity, health, privacy and agency of affected populations. and ensuring that the immediate personal needs of affected people are covered and that a minimum level of dignity is ensured.
+Non-Food Items/core relief items distribution: The distribution of NFIs is, therefore, an important activity in the emergency phase.
+Providing NFIs supports the dignity, health, privacy and agency of affected populations.
+Ensuring that the immediate personal needs of affected people are covered.

-- Tent Installation/Distribution, and repair of Tents: Installation of tents or replacement of damaged/worn-out shelters to support people in need of shelter, and keep them healthy, and safe in emergency situations.
+- Tent Installation/Distribution, and Repair of Tents: Installation of tents or replacement of damaged/worn-out shelters to support people in need of shelter, and keep them healthy, and safe in emergencies.
 Tents can help to provide for these needs and protect people from external conditions such as rain, snow, and wind, and provide privacy and dignity.

 - Seasonal Winter NFI and cash assistance: Winter assistant provides regular cash assistance to vulnerable households to help them meet their basic needs, and to prevent and protect them from harsh weather conditions, especially for the displaced people and camp habitants.